ahmdkhalil/NLP-Classification-with-Twitter/index.md

 ### 1. Twitter Scrapping

 This is the one that took the most part of my the project.
-I used the twitter api
+I used the [twitter api](https://developer.twitter.com/en/docs/twitter-api), check this [website](https://towardsdatascience.com/how-to-scrape-tweets-from-twitter-59287e20f0f1) that explains more.
+I used the tweepy for scraping.

 ```markdown
 Syntax highlighted code block